thecodeiackiller/social-media-blog-api/readme.md

 ---

 This project demonstrates the implementation of a basic social media backend, handling user and message management while adhering to RESTful API design principles.

-You SHOULD be creating and designing DAO and Service class to allow you to complete the project.
-In theory, you could design the project however you like, so long as the functionality works and you are somehow persisting data to the database - but a 3-layer architecture is a robust design pattern and following help you in the long run.
-You can refer to prior mini-projects and course material for help on designing your application in this way.

-# Good luck!